European History - From Prehistory To 19TH Century

 ethnicity).
 Many revolutions and battles were fought under these movements in

 the 19th Century.
-Few of these were successful including Serbian Revolution (1804-33) and Greek War of Independence (1821-32)
+Few of these were successful including the Serbian Revolution (1804-33) and the Greek War of Independence (1821-32)

-against Ottoman Empire, Italian Unification
+against the Ottoman Empire, Italian Unification

-(1815-71) and German Unification (1860s).
+(1815-71), and German Unification (the 1860s).

 The last